 Students explore the use of wine in the preparation of main entrees.
 Students learn through experimentation and tasting in a hands-on environment.
 Emphasis placed on identifying the distinguishing characteristics of foods and dishes and matching them with complementary wines.
-Prerequisite: CA 8.346 Culinary Fundamentals and CA 8.349 Cooking with Wine (Sauces).
-Must be at least 21 years of age.
+Required: All students must be over 18 years of age (proof of age will be required.)
+Recommended: CA 8.346 Culinary Fundamentals.